 Our Top Pick: Easy Pull

-Despite being limited to 12 ounce cans, the Easy Pull was our top choice due to its ergonomic and innovative design.
-At 19 cans crushed per minute, it far outpaced the competition.
+Although limited to 12-ounce cans, the Easy Pull was our top choice due to its ergonomic and innovative design.

 Table of contents